atuttle/blog/blog/2022/semaphore-0.3-and-1.0.md

   - open source
 ---

+[Semaphore](/blog/2021/introducing-semaphore/) is an open source library I wrote that helps add feature flags to CFML projects.

 Today I am releasing Semaphore [version 0.3](https://github.com/atuttle/semaphore/releases/tag/v0.3.0), which includes no functional changes, but serves as a ⚠️ **deprecation warning** ⚠️ for breaking changes coming in v1.0, soon[^1].

 My team has been using Semaphore in production for almost a year now, and it's been working great _with one annoying exception_.
 The way the rules engine is implemented means that in order to accomplish a true combination of "AND" and "OR" rules for a single feature, we ended up hoisting the OR implementation out a layer into what could be considered "userland" code.
 There's currently no way to do it inside of semaphore.